networkimprov/mnm/Rationale.md

 The app should also allow encryption of your message history on local storage.
 The app should automatically backup your message history to secondary local storage when available, e.g. a flash drive or microSD card.
+The app should run on virtually any computing device you own.
 When you setup an additional device for messaging, the app must transfer your message history to the device in a peer-to-peer manner.
-The app should run on virtually any computing device you own.
+The app should provide a peer-to-peer method to let people in face-to-face contact exchange invitations to messaging services.